 Jesus answered, “It was neither that this man sinned, nor his parents; but it was so that the works of God might be displayed in him.
-(John 9:3, NASB, bold added by me)
+(John 9:3, NASB)

 Reluctant Messenger bolsters his assumption about reincarnation by saying, "The question as posed by the disciples presupposes a prenatal existence."
 The assumptions about reincarnation being the subject of this passage of scripture are a gigantic leap away from the simple answer that is given by Jesus.

 Further, the notion that every bad thing that happens in someone's life has to be the result of personal sin (Karma) is also laid to rest by Jesus.
 Sometimes, we suffer as the result of the bad choices of others, or because we are in the wrong place at the wrong time, or simply because we live in a fallen world.
 Sometimes (as in the case with this blind man) it has happened so God's glory will be displayed.